 You decided to step into the people leader role.
 There is a good chance, however, you still have been helping your team with daily operations.
 At some point, you noticed that to accomplish all things that are on your plate, your day would need to have 26 hours.
 You may even look to time management technics, just to find out that you cannot manage time.
-You can only control you in time.
+You can only control yourself in time.
 Maybe it is a good moment to shift the focus?
 It is time to let the team run with daily operations and start to learn a new role.
 But how to start your professional development as a leader?

 There is no one right way to start learning.
-As leaders, we have to learn new tools into our leadership craft.
+As leaders, we have to learn new tools for our leadership craft.
 And as with any other craft we need to adapt, learn to use existing tools, combine them together and sometimes create our own.
 This is what I am going to present in this post, it will be a compilation of some existing tools that I have learnt and their implementation to my journey in the leadership path.

 Before you start, check your “why” 💭

 As usual, it is good to understand why you want to change.
 I believe if you decided to get serious about professional development, there are some underlying values and principles that you follow.
 You want to be a better leader.
 You want to serve better to your organisation.
 And most importantly, you want to help others to grow.